Sabourifar/DOHProxy/README.md

 Once deployed, your worker will proxy DNS-over-HTTPS requests to `https://cloudflare-dns.com/dns-query`.
 You can test it by sending a DoH request to the worker's URL with a valid DNS query (e.g., `?dns=...`).

-## Troubleshooting

-If the deploy button does not appear or work:
-- View the README on the [GitHub repository](https://github.com/Sabourifar/DOHProxy) in a browser to ensure proper rendering.
-- Disable any ad blockers or browser extensions that may block the button image (`https://deploy.workers.cloudflare.com/button`).
-- Verify the repository URL in the deploy button link is correct: `https://deploy.workers.cloudflare.com/?url=https://github.com/Sabourifar/DOHProxy`.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on the [GitHub repository](https://github.com/Sabourifar/DOHProxy).